 Is it me or is everyone in Dubai or skiing this month?
 If I see one more photo of The Palm or the Alps...lucky people!
 Anyway, travelling seems to be back with a bang colliding nicely with more people seeking aesthetics treatments such as Botox before they fly away.
 But, can you travel after having Botox?
 Let's discuss!

 Can I Fly After I've Had Botox?

 You’ve got your wardrobe and skincare ready, and, for those stubborn lines and wrinkles, maybe you’ve even been considering having an anti-wrinkle treatment.
-But now you’re wondering, “Is it safe to travel after Botox or fillers?”
+But now you’re wondering, “Is it safe to travel after Botox?”
 Well, in a nutshell, the answer is yes, but here are a few top tips if you are planning a trip, I'm sure come Easter the photos of Tapas, Sangria and smooth foreheads will be in full swing!

 Can I travel after Botox?

 Practitioners recommend waiting 24-48 hours before flying in case of minor side effects.
 Otherwise, it could be the case that you have swelling or bruising that you wouldn’t necessarily want in your holidays snaps.

 Practitioners suggest avoiding exercise, excessive heat and alcohol for up to a couple of days after your treatment - and as these things (apart from exercise, obviously) go hand-in-hand with holidays it’s best to wait until you can properly enjoy them.
 I mean, what’s a holiday without sunshine and a cocktail?